sandialabs/hyram/src/hyram/CONTRIBUTING.md

-# HyRA+ Python Library Development
+# HyRAM+ Python Library Development

 The HyRAM+ library contains models for physics and QRA calculations.
 These are written in the Python language, and can be modified for a variety of reasons.